tc39/notes/meetings/2016-05/may-24.md

 YK: this is true.
 Apple is saying is they have shipped PTC, and if V8 does not have to ship PTC there will be compatibility/functionality issues with Error.stack.
 The converse argument could be made: by shipping PTC there could be loss of functionality of Error.stack.

-MS: I don't think there is consent for STC to reach stage 2, and I don't think it's worth the committee's time to progress it to stage 1.
+MLS: I don't think there is consent for STC to reach stage 2, and I don't think it's worth the committee's time to progress it to stage 1.

 YK: there is a norm question here.

-MS: there isn't support for STC, so I would like to remove that from the table.
+MLS: there isn't support for STC, so I would like to remove that from the table.

 DH: we haven't even talked about the syntax.
 Adding syntax for this feature is not warranted.
 Introducing syntax comes at a high cost, for the cognitive model of the language, for the ecosystem.
 I do not believe that tailcalls are common enough to deserve syntax.